Fiskmans/rl_partial_sets/README.md

 Then this plugin is for you

 ### How does it work?
-By displaying a infobox with the brightest of red text you could get; Even the blindest of subterranian molerats will not forget to equip all their gear.
+By displaying a infobox with the brightest red text we could get our hands on; Even the blindest of subterranian molerats will not forget to equip all their gear.
 ![Example image](IconRaw.png)

 ### But what if I dont want to grind for a full set of graceful?